Note: This article was updated on Oct 19, 2020 with fresher and more relevant information.

 Why is that?

 How did I know?!
-I did that mistake.
+Been there; done that.

 Do I need to follow somebody before I could add them to a Twitter list?